Chichibu Maru: Description

+Construction and career

+Chichibu Maru was built for the Nippon Yusen shipping company by the Yokohama Dock Company.
+She was launched on 8 May 1929 and completed in 1930.
 Before the war, the ship carried passengers between Yokohama and San Francisco.
 Prince Takamatsu and Princess Takamatsu also traveled on this ship.
 Following the adoption of Kunrei-shiki romanization the ship was renamed Kamakura Maru in 1939.
+In 1942 she was requisitioned by the Imperial Japanese Navy to serve as a troop transport ship, and also as hospital ship.